-The mission of the Priority Nutrition Care Distance Dietetic Internship is to prepare graduates who are competent entry-level Registered Dietitians/ Registered Dietitians Nutritionists who will provide dietetic services and meet the nutritional needs of individuals and groups in a variety of settings.
-Program graduates will be prepared to function beyond entry-level using concentration of The Business of Nutrition and the Management of Food and Nutrition Services.
+The mission of the Priority Nutrition Care Dietetic Internship is to prepare graduates who are competent entry-level Registered Dietitians/Nutritionists who will provide nutrition and dietetic services to individuals and groups in a variety of settings.
+Program graduates will be prepared to function beyond entry-level by completing assignments and projects relating to the Business of Nutrition and the Management of Food and Nutrition Services.

 The following are Program Goals and Objectives that are monitored to assure that the quality of the program.
 Outcomes data for these goals and objectives is available by contacting the Program Director at Priority Nutrition Care Distance Dietetic Internship at P.O.
 Box 148, Hingham, MA 02043.

-The program will prepare graduates to practice competently as entry-level Registered Dietitians/Nutritionists in the field of nutrition and dietetics.
+Goal #1 The program will prepare graduates to practice competently as entry-level Registered Dietitians/Nutritionists in the field of nutrition and dietetics.

-At least 80% percent of program graduates take the CDR dietitian credentialing exam within 12 months of program completion.
+” At least 80 percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion”.

 80% of employers of program graduates who respond will report that the performance level of the graduate meets or exceeds expectations relative to entry level practice.

-At least 50% of program graduates who respond will report that they have acquired a professional credential beyond the RD/RDN or entered graduate school, or intend to do so.
+At least 50% of program graduates who respond will report that they have acquired a professional credential beyond the entry level RDN or entered graduate school or intend to do so.